OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       850 used, but it can be selected in "chcp" command from a short list of available in QSINIT.

-    * possibility of launching boot sector from any of primary or logical partitions.
+    * possibility of launching a boot sector from any partition.
 Command:

         dmgr mbr hd0 boot 1